bluestacks/frontend-developer-challenge/README.md

 * Add functionality to reschedule a campaign by opening a calendar on clicking the **Schedule again** icon.
 (Whatever date you select, should be shown in the first column named **"Date"**.
 The time diff shown against it should also be updated).
 * Once the date is changed of campaign.
 The campaign should move to the relevant Tab (Upcoming,Live,Past) , based on the date selected.
 * Clicking on **View Pricing**  in the row should show a modal with relevant information of the campaign.
 See the design in the Specs section below
-* Entire UI should be responsive.
+* **Entire UI should be responsive.**.
+Please use your judgement on how it should look on mobile devices
 * UI should be same regarding color schemes and layout, button states etc. The assets are provided in the Specs section
 * Please use dummy json to populate the table.
 For reference you can see the **Need Help?** section below
 * You should use a modern frontend framework like **ReactJS**, **AngularJS**, **VueJS** etc to